tammyip-401-advanced-javascript/notes/README.md

 How to initialize/run your server app npm i
 Once the package is installed through npm or ran locally through the repo, enter commands using the following formats: notes -a 'blah blah blah' or notes -add 'blah blah blah'.
-You should see a console log saying adding note: blah blah blah
+You should see a console log saying adding note: blah blah blah.

 Tests